Audio Matrix / Zone Mixer: Manufactures, Types, Features & Applications

 History

-Audio matrix/zone mixers have been around for several decades, evolving with advances in technology and changing needs of the music industry.
+Audio matrix/zone mixers have been around for several decades, evolving with advances in technology and the changing needs of the music industry.
 In the early days of music broadcasting and sound reinforcement, matrix mixers were used to distribute audio signals to different speakers or zones.
 These were analog devices with physical patch panels that allowed the operator to route signals to various outputs.

 In the 1980s, digital matrix mixers were introduced, using computer chips and software to manage the routing and processing of audio signals.
 This allowed for more complex routing and greater control over individual channels.